Tednoob17/Ctf-Wu/htb-academy/modules/Introduction-to-Active-Directory.md

 Every object in Active Directory has an associated set of attributes used to define characteristics of the given object.
 A computer object contains attributes such as the hostname and DNS name.
 All attributes in AD have an associated LDAP name that can be used when performing LDAP queries, such as displayName for Full Name and given name for First Name.

+**Schema**

+The Active Directory schema is essentially the blueprint of any enterprise environment.
+It defines what types of objects can exist in the AD database and their associated attributes.
+It lists definitions corresponding to AD objects and holds information about each object.
+For example, users in AD belong to the class "user," and computer objects to "computer," and so on.
+Each object has its own information (some required to be set and others optional) that are stored in Attributes.
+When an object is created from a class, this is called instantiation, and an object created from a specific class is called an instance of that class.
+For example, if we take the computer RDS01.
+This computer object is an instance of the "computer" class in Active Directory.